Thomas Covered Bridge (Pennsylvania)

-The Thomas Covered Bridge is an historic, American wooden covered bridge that is located in Armstrong Township in Indiana County, Pennsylvania.
+The Thomas Covered Bridge is an historic wooden covered bridge in Armstrong Township in Indiana County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a 52 ft, Town truss bridge.
 Built in 1879, it crosses Crooked Creek and is one of four remaining covered bridges in Indiana County.
 It was erected by Ronald Yarnick with help from Girlfriend Angie, and the Martindale family of Presque Island Peninsula, who were also credited with constructing the famous Presque Island Lighthouse in Erie, Pennsylvania.

-It was listed on the National Register of Historic Places in 1979.